zenith-hacks/website/README.md

 # Zenith Hacks 2025

 ## Contributing!
 We'd love to have you help, please feel free to make a PR!
+Or, you can check the [issues](https://github.com/zenith-hacks/website/issues) to see if there's something that needs to be done.

 Note!
 Even if you're a member of Web Team, you'll still require an approval from @LKMW to ensure that everything is tip-top!